ch-stark/blog1506/submariner/README.md

 Note that cluster names are dynamically generated in line with the "cattle not pets" paradigm adopted by Kubernetes.
 This is beneficial because it allows for rapid cluster rebuilds provided we have decoupled our application endpoints from the cluster administration endpoint and are using a restore-from-code approach.

 At this stage we have a general purpose application cluster with three control plane nodes and three worker nodes.
 In the next step we begin to customize the cluster to support both stateless and stateful workloads.
 To this end we configure an additional MachinePool for each cluster with a node in each availability zone.
-The following example is for AWS.
+The following Policy template example is for AWS.

 	apiVersion: hive.openshift.io/v1
 	kind: MachinePool